-Interview with Jakob Wachsmuth, senior researcher at Fraunhofer ISI Institute and lead author of a meta-study for the European Parliament’s Panel for the Future of Science and Technology (STOA) about the potential of hydrogen for decarbonising the economy and hydrogen policy pathways in the EU.
+Interview with Jakob Wachsmuth.
+He is senior researcher at Fraunhofer ISI Institute and lead author of a meta study for the European Parliament’s Panel for the Future of Science and Technology (STOA) about the potential of hydrogen for decarbonising the economy and hydrogen policy pathways in the EU.

 There has been a lot of hype about hydrogen being a silver bullet for the climate crisis.
 Even Jules Verne already referred to it as the ‘coal of the future’.
 Do you share the enthusiasm about a possible ‘hydrogen age’ in 2050?

 I am a little reserved about it and would advise scepticism.
 Sure, we will see a rise in hydrogen use in order to reach climate neutrality.
 In hydrogen production, however, energy is converted from one type into another.
 This conversion involves efficiency losses which result in higher costs, particularly when compared to direct electricity use.
 In a nutshell: there are many applications with more efficient solutions to reduce CO2 emissions.

 Some say that hydrogen is the champagne of a future renewable energy mix.
 Would you agree with that?

 Probably not as luxurious as champagne but definitely much more of a luxury than table water – hydrogen is and will remain a scarce and costly resource that should be reserved for specific applications.

 What do you recommend as priorities for hydrogen technologies?